 - see exactly what content you’re viewing, which articles you read, what type of movies you watch on the internet, etc.

 All of it is much more difficult if the connection is secure (HTTPS).
 Do you want to read more?
 Search Google for “session hijacking” and “cookie stealing.”

 4. Preventing Data Tampering

 Theoretically, if you use an HTTP connection, it’s very easy for governments and Internet Service Providers to spy on the content your visitors are viewing.
-I wrote “theoretically,” because despite the fact that it’s technically possible, I have no clear evidence that any government has done it.
-But, it’s not science fiction.
+I wrote “theoretically” because I have no clear evidence that any government has done it even though it’s technically possible.
+But it’s not science fiction.
 Let me quote James Donohue, a developer at BBC News.
 “HTTPS makes it far more difficult for ISPs to track which articles and videos you’re looking at or selectively suppress individual pieces of content.
 We’ve seen cases outside the UK with some of our World Service sites where foreign governments have tried to do this.”

 5. If you Use HTTP, Google Analytics May Show the Wrong Data

 Google Analytics is a great web analytics service.
 But, did you know that if you have an HTTP website, it may classify some Referral traffic as Direct and lead you to the wrong conclusions?